shinkuan/Akagi/README.md

    - `MITM`: The MITM Port, you should redirect Majsoul connection to this port.
    - `XMLRPC`: The XMLRPC Port.
    - `MJAI`: The port bind to MJAI bot container.
+ - `Playwright`:
+   - `enable`: Enable the playwright
+   - `width`: width of the viewport of playwright
+   - `height`: height of the viewport of playwright
  - The rest are the setting for MajsoulUnlocker.

 ## Instructions